QijiaShao/QijiaShao.github.io/_pages/about.md

 Recent News
 ======
+* [10/2024] Humbled to be named the finalist for the [UbiComp/IMWUT Gaetano Borriello Outstanding Student Award](https://www.ubicomp.org/ubicomp-iswc-2024/awards/student-award/)!
 * [09/2024] Arrived in Hong Kong and officially started at HKUST!
 * [07/2024] Invited to serve as a keynote speaker in UbiComp [MIMSVAI 2024 Workshop](https://mimsvai.github.io/)!
 See you in Melbourne!
 * [07/2024] Successfully defended my Ph.D. dissertation!
 A heartfelt THANK YOU to everyone who supported me along this journey!